Azure/azure-sdk-tools/tools/apiview/parsers/cpp-api-parser/README.md

 - `-o`, `--output` - Specifies the output file for the API review.
 - `--version` - Prints the version of the ParseAzureSdkCpp tool.
 - `-h`, `--help` - Prints help text about the tool.
+- `-c`, `--console` - Prints the ApiView output to the console as well as the output JSON file.

 ### ApiViewSettings.json